-Proxy Contests/Proxy Access - Voting for Director Nominees in Contested Elections
+Proxy Contests/Proxy Access

 Contested elections of directors frequently occur when a board candidate or slate runs for the purpose of seeking a significant change in corporate policy or control.
 Competing slates will be evaluated based upon the personal qualifications of the candidates, the economic impact of the policies that they advance, and their expressed and demonstrated commitment to the interests of all shareholders.